hashicorp/consul/website/source/docs/agent/cloud-auto-join.html.md

 - `resource_group` - the name of the resource group to filter on.
 - `vm_scale_set` - the name of the virtual machine scale set to filter on.

-When using tags the only permission needed is the `ListAll` method for `NetworkInterfaces`.
+When using tags the only permission needed is `Microsoft.Network/networkInterfaces`.

 When using Virtual Machine Scale Sets the only role action needed is `Microsoft.Compute/virtualMachineScaleSets/*/read`.

 ### Google Compute Engine